Halifax Community College

 Halifax Community College is a public community college in Weldon, a town in Halifax County in North Carolina.
 Established in 1967, the college is one of the oldest in the North Carolina Community College System.
 It offers associate degree programs and continuing education.
+The college serves Halifax County and part of Northampton County with a population of approximately 65,000 people.